Claude Cowork for Accounting Firms: What It Does, What It Costs, and What to Know Before You Connect Anything.

 Cowork addresses this through two mechanisms: connectors, which give Claude access to data from the tools your firm already uses, and skills, which give Claude pre-built instruction sets for recurring workflows.
 Together, they shift Claude from a capable assistant you have to brief every time into something closer to a trained team member who already knows the job.

 Before going further, there are two practical things firms need to understand: the plan required to access Cowork, and what connecting your firm's data actually means for security and privacy.
+For the broader picture of where tools like Cowork fit in your practice, see our AI for accounting firms guide.

 *The Firm recommends Claude Cowork as a useful tool for accounting and bookkeeping practices.
 That recommendation comes with a clear qualifier: every firm's circumstances are different.
 The guidance below reflects our view based on current information, but you should conduct your own due diligence before connecting any client or firm data to this or any AI tool.
 Where you are uncertain, seek professional advice.